-If an employee's job is made redundant during their shared parental leave or within 6 months of their return to work, they will be entitled to a similar job on no less favourable terms and conditions, if one is available.
+If an employee's job is made redundant during their shared parental leave or within 18 months after the birth, they will be entitled to a similar job on no less favourable terms and conditions, if one is available.

 The employee will be given priority over other employees if the vacancy is suitable, without having to go through a competitive process such as a competitive interview.
 Otherwise, the normal redundancy policy applies.